davidthings/jebrish/README.md

 # Actual Work

 This site is a fork of BuildRoot.
 It's almost entirely BuildRoot.
-The only changes are in the `board/jebrish` directory, and the corresponding `configs/jebrish_[device]_[variation]_defconfig` file.
+The only changes are in the `board/jebrish` directory, and the corresponding `configs/jebrish_[device]_[variation]_defconfig` files.

 In the board directories you'll find